rusik69/trtg/README.md

 - Downloads torrents sequentially using anacrolix/torrent library
 - **Supports up to 2GB files** via Local Bot API Server
 - Uploads files to Telegram as documents
-- Tracks downloaded torrents in a local SQLite database to avoid duplicates
+- Tracks downloaded torrents in PostgreSQL database to avoid duplicates
 - Supports dry-run mode to preview which torrents would be downloaded
 - Automatic cleanup of downloaded files after successful upload
 - Docker support with easy deployment